level-two/RetroSwift/README.md

 }
 ```

-where NetworkService is something implementing HTTP communication through the network:
+where NetworkService is layer providing HTTP communication through the network:

 ```swift
 public protocol NetworkService {